MikroElektronika/mikrosdk_click_v2/clicks/accel29/README.md

 ## Example Description

-> This example demonstrates the use of Accel 29 click board by reading and displaying the accelerometer data (X, Y, and Z axis) averaged from 100 samples.
+> This example demonstrates the use of Accel 29 Click board by reading and displaying the accelerometer data (X, Y, and Z axis) averaged from 100 samples.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver, performs the click default configuration, and calibrates the accel data offsets.
+> Initializes the driver, performs the Click default configuration, and calibrates the accel data offsets.

 ```c